Coherent-Partners/spark-python-sdk/docs/readme.md

 ### Error Handling

-The SDK will only throw `SparkError` errors when something goes.
+The SDK will only throw `SparkError` errors when something goes wrong.
 You should always handle these errors to avoid disrupting the flow of your application.

 ```py
 from cspark.sdk import Client, SparkError